samudrazulqifli/hrisTest/api/README.md

-# Full-Stack / Backend homework (TypeScript, REST API)
+# Kotakodelab Full-Stack / Backend homework (TypeScript, REST API)

 Welcome to the Kotakodelab work sample for Full-Stack developers (TypeScript & NestJS)!
 This is our way to get some experience working with you and to gauge your skill in using TypeScript and the databases.
 There is no official time-limit for this exercise, but you should finish it within a week.
 We encourqage you to take the time you need in order to **provide quality work that best reflects your skills**